Ever wondered what questions appear on a driver’s license test? Well, we went ahead and got you a sample.

-What should the driver do when there is school/child drawn in a board?
+What should the driver do when there is a school/child drawn in a board?

-Ans: The speed of the car must be reduced and not only is that if a child waiting for crossing the road, he /she will have to give him/her priority.
+Ans: The speed of the car must be reduced and not only is that if a child waiting for crossing the road, but he /she will also have to give him/her priority.

 How will the signal signify with the driver’s hand to reduce the speed of the car?